What is EMDR?

 Why consult an EMDR therapist?

 An EMDR therapist follows the standard protocol of EMDR therapy and takes you through the 8-phases of EMDR therapy utilizing his or her professional understanding to deal with uninvited emotional stress.
-A step-by-step process administered by a trained and experienced EMDR therapist ensures maximum effectiveness of the therapy.
+A step-by-step process administered by a trained and experienced EMDR therapist ensures the maximum effectiveness of the therapy.

 The therapist develops a cordial bond with the client to ease his or her pain, which is a prime concern while performing a psycho-therapeutic technique.